Nepiki/Guides/(WIP)-Pokémon-Trading-Card-Game-2:-The-Invasion-of-Team-GR!.md

 _Defeat Ronald in the GR Castle!_

-Ronald will stop you directly after you've opened the door using the GR Psychic and GR Colorless coins.
-You only get one shot at the duel, and you must win, so save before opening the door.
+* Ronald will stop you directly after you've opened the door using the GR Psychic and GR Colorless coins.
+You only get one chance, and you must win, so save before opening the door.
 His deck is Psychic/Colorless.

 [Ronald's Deck List](https://imgur.com/a/mOYHhHw)